fukdapiggz/PHPMultipart-Mail-System/README.md

 On my days of exploring, StackOverflow.
 I noticed myself, and other's having trouble with Multipart emails.
 I have worked it out and would love to share my work with other's!

 Feel free to remix my git repository, and customize my current code if you'd like.
-Please credit my my git repository.
+Please credit my git repository.

 ###### Features
 PHP/JS Form which creates the email